amplience/dc-sample-blog-nextjs/README.md

 Notes:

 - Blog slot editions will not include any unpublished blog posts as they are a reference link in the blog post.
-Publishing the newly create blog posts will make them available when using Preview.
+Publishing the newly created blog posts will make them available when using Preview.

 # Publishing